apache/skywalking/docs/en/setup/backend/backend-k8s-monitoring-cilium.md

 labels:       # define with traffic from which endpoint labels should be excluded, if matches any labels, the traffic would be excluded.
-   - k8s:io.cilium.k8s.namespace.labels.istio-injection: "enabled" # Each labels is a key-value pair, the key is the label key, the value is the label value.
+   - k8s:io.cilium.k8s.namespace.labels.istio-injection: "enabled" # Each labels is a key-value pair, the key is the label key, the value is the label value. k8s:security.istio.io/tlsMode: istio
 ```

+By default, all the traffic from `kube-system` and traffic management by istio mesh would be excluded.

 NOTE: Only the endpoint in both source and destination matches the exclude rules would be excluded.
 Otherwise, the traffic would be still included.